I’m hosted on S3 thanks to this blog post by Robert Brewitz. Do take

 Luckily, Robert Brewitz’ tutorial was still mostly valid.
 So the config on

-and s3 config did not need re-configuration.
+_config.yml and s3 config did not need re-configuration.
 Huge time saver.

 Where the tutorial started to fall short where parts calling s3-jeckyl

-command is a bit different from jeckyl-s3
+(obviously).
+The s3_website command is a bit different from jeckyl-s3,

 but there’s sufficient info in the README.md for you to figure it out.